-To configure the optional local indicator for percent in linear mode, go to M1 DISP with the Next button and press Enter.
+To configure the optional local indicator to show engineering units or percent in linear mode, go to M1 DISP with the Next button and press Enter.
 Use the Next button to select M1 EGU or LIN PCT and press Enter.
 LIN PCT only provides percent readings on the local display.
-M1EGU is used for remote communication of Measurement #1, even if LIN PCT is selected.
-This parameter has no effect if POLLADR is configured any number from 1 through 15.
+The M1 engineering unit is used for remote communication of Measurement #1, even if LIN PCT is selected.